Eonil/DataSignalGraph.Swift/README.md

 There are utility classes you will eventuall need for them.

 -	`SignalMap`								Maps a source signals into destination signals.
 -	`SignalFilter`							Filters to select a subset of signals.

+These are utility classes for state-ful signals.

--	`ArrayEditor`						Provides array-like interface to a `ArrayReplication`.
+-	`ArrayEditor`							Provides array-like interface to a `ReplicatingArrayStorage`.
+-	`DictionaryFilteringDictionaryStorage`	Maps a dictionary signal into a filtered subset of itself.
--	`DictionarySignalSortingArrayMap`	Maps a dictionary signal into a sorted array.
+-	`DictionarySortingArrayStorage`			Maps a dictionary signal into a sorted array.
+-	`ArraySignalMap`						Maps all values in the array signals into another type.
+-	`StateHandler`							Provides simplified predefined state event handling points.